ChuckMc86/Scattered-Spider-Threat-Hunt/README.md

 This is the steps taken into my investigation of the Scattered Spider Threat hunt CTF.
-Enjoy
+SOC Report to follow.
+Enjoy.